awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-bluegreen.md

 For more information, see [Working with Deployment Groups](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-groups.html) in the *AWS CodeDeploy User Guide*\.

 **CodeDeploy deployment configuration**
 Specifies how CodeDeploy routes production traffic to your replacement task set during a deployment\.
-The only supported value at this time is `CodeDeployDefault.AllAtOnce`, which means all traffic is routed from the original task set to the replacement task set at the same time\.
+The following pre\-defined linear and canary deployment configuration are available\.
+You can also create custom defined linear and canary deployments as well\.
 For more information, see [Working with Deployment Configurations](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html) in the *AWS CodeDeploy User Guide*\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html)

 **Revision**
 A revision is the CodeDeploy application specification file \(AppSpec file\)\.
 In the AppSpec file, you specify the full ARN of the task definition and the container and port of your replacement task set where traffic is to be routed when a new deployment is created\.
 The container name must be one of the container names referenced in your task definition\.
 If the network configuration or platform version has been updated in the service definition, you must also specify those details in the AppSpec file\.
 You can also specify the Lambda functions to run during the deployment lifecycle events\.
 The Lambda functions allow you to run tests and return metrics during the deployment\.
 For more information, see [AppSpec File Reference](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html) in the *AWS CodeDeploy User Guide*\.